Home / All Recipes / Japanese / Chocolate Tofu Pudding

 How to make chocolate tofu pudding?

-- Puree tofu.
-Place silken tofu, cocoa powder, and sugar in a food processor.
-Puree until smooth, then transfer to a mixing bowl.
+Place silken tofu, cocoa powder, and sugar in a blender.
+Puree until smooth.

-- Add liquid.
 Add milk, orange oil/orange zest (if using), and orange liqueur (if using) to the chocolate and tofu mixture.
-Whisk together everything.
+Blend until evenly mixed.

-- Add gelatin.
 Microwave the bloomed gelatin from step 1 for 2-3 seconds to dissolve.
-Then, stir this into the chocolate tofu mixture.
+Add this into the chocolate tofu mixture and pulse to blend evenly.

 Chocolate tofu pudding decoration ideas